SBGLevelUpToolkit/continuum-model/README.md

 This repository contains following files:

-  'Continuum Deck final.pdf' explains Continuum model and key assessment principles.
+High level summary of the model is illustrated in the file 'A3_Hand_out_REV01.pdf.

-  The competencies under each dimension across all levels are detailed in the file 'Visual map - Grid – final.pdf'
+Continuum model and key assessment principles are explained in 'Continuum Deck final.pdf'.

-  The excel representation of the competencies per dimension/level is provided in 'Continuum in Excel - map v 1.xlsx'
+The visual map contains visual representation of 12 dimensions across 5 levels of maturity, detailing competencies under each dimension and level.
+'Visual map - Grid – final.pdf' is the original version.
+As the model is improved, the revised visual maps will be added to the repository.
+We will keep all versions for your reference.
+The latest revision will be indicated by version number.

-  The summary of the model 'A3_Hand_out_REV01.pdf'
+The excel representation of the competencies per dimension/level is provided in ‘Continuum in Excel – map’ file.